rossosofia/basicNodeJs2024/notes-1-basics-node-mongo.md

 **Why Keep This Template?**

 These are common database operations you'll frequently use.
-Rather than memorizing the exact syntax, save this as a reference and modify it based on the context of your project.
+Save this as a reference and modify it based on the context of your project.

-## 4. Common HTTP Status Codes Overview

-### 2xx Series (Successful Responses):

-- 200 OK: The request was successful, and the server returned the requested data.
-- 201 Created: The request was successful, and a new resource was created.
-- 204 No Content: The request was successful, but there is no content to return.

-### 4xx Series (Client Errors):

-- 400 Bad Request: The server could not understand the request due to invalid syntax.
-- 404 Not Found: The server could not find the requested resource.
-- 401 Unauthorized: Authentication is required and has failed or has not been provided.

-### 5xx Series (Server Errors):

-- 500 Internal Server Error: The server encountered an unexpected condition that prevented it from fulfilling the request.
-- 502 Bad Gateway: The server, while acting as a gateway or proxy, received an invalid response from the upstream server.
-- 503 Service Unavailable: The server is currently unable to handle the request due to temporary overload or maintenance.

-These status codes help clients understand the result of their requests and handle responses appropriately.

---

-## 5. Retrieving All Entities from the Database
+## 4. Retrieving Entities from the Database

 ### In a typical scenario, you would: